SjoerdKoop/vicon_control/README.md

 	* rosrun robot_tools communicate &lt;robot IP address&gt; &lt;robot port&gt;
 	* rosrun robot_tools data_subscriber
 	* rosrun robot_tools send_reference &lt;robot IP address&gt; &lt;robot port&gt;
 * Robot control tools: These tools are to be run on the robot.
-They consist of a server of data updates and a listener to reference updates to/from a specific host at a given IP address and port and a tools that samples the shared memory with the PRU and prints the current data at an index.
+They consist of a server of data updates and a listener to reference updates from a specific host at a given IP address and port and a tool that samples the shared memory with the PRU and prints the current data at an index.
 	* data_server &lt;user IP address&gt; &lt;user port&gt;
 	* sudo read_shared_memory &lt;index&gt; *(This executable has to be run as a super user, since it involves opening a global memory map.)*
 	* reference_client &lt;user IP address&gt; &lt;user port&gt;